drjdlarson/carbs/README.rst

 CARBS
 =====

-A python package for Command & control (C2) of Autonomous Random finite set- (RFS-) Based Swarms (CARBS) developed by the Laboratory for Autonomy, GNC, and Estimation Research (LAGER) at the University of Alabama (UA).
+A python package for Command, Control, and Information (C2I) of Autonomous Random Finite Set (RFS) Based Swarms (CARBS) developed by the Laboratory for Autonomy, GNC, and Estimation Research (LAGER) at the University of Alabama (UA).
 This package was previously named CASER (Command control & information of Autonomous Swarms Employing Random finite sets), and before that GASUR (Guidance navigation and control of Autonomous Swarms Using Random finite sets) but neither had releases on PyPI.
 Some references may exist to those packages but they have been migrated to CARBS.

 .. contents:: Table of Contents
     :depth: 2